CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 - **`--hostname csc1109-base`** names sets the hostname inside the container.
 This is helpful because it puts a consistent name in the prompt so we know which container we are inside at any given time.
+- **`-v lab_cache:/var/lib/docker/overlay2/`** tells docker to create a persistent volume and mount it at the path `/var/lib/docker/overlay2` inside the container.
+This volume will be used to cache images between labs, speeding up our deployments and giving us more time to focus on experiments.
 - **`-i`** tells docker to run the container in interactive mode
 - **`-t`** tells docker to allocate a pseudo-tty to use for interaction
 - **`ghcr.io/ca4022/csc1109-base:latest`** is the container we want to run.
 In this case: